 In a document entitled Statement of intent for the Office of Film and Literature Classification, he says:

-applied when considering waiving fees.
-As the profit margin for product diminishes, the risk increases that distributors will no longer import material for the New Zealand marketplace, potentially creating a situation of economic censorship.
-This
+to be applied when considering waiving fees.
+As the profit margin for product diminishes, the risk increases that distributors will no longer import material for the New Zealand marketplace, potentially creating a situation of economic

 But the censor is not solely concerned with New Zealanders missing out on films, he has other concerns too:

 Staff numbers have been reduced in response to falling submission levels, and to process improvements introduced by the CDA.
 As a result of reduced staff numbers, the Office no longer needs the floor space currently leased.

 Priority work is therefore required to determine what drives the volume of commercial submissions.
 Based on this work, changes to the Office's cost/revenue model can then be developed to ensure the Office's funding model is fair and principled,